 1. CONFERENCE – GDANSK

-UPDATE 06.04.20.
-The conference is postponed to the second half of 2020 offline with a chance to take place online earlier.
-Please follow for more information soon.
+UPDATE 22.09.20.
+The conference is postponed to 19 – 21 November 2020 and will take place online.
+Please follow for more information here.

 The conference will be held in Gdansk on the 29th-30th of June 2020.
 The themes of the conference are: